pytroll/pyresample/docs/source/swath.rst

 ***********************

 **bilinear.XArrayResamplerBilinear** is a class that handles bilinear interpolation for data in `xarray.DataArray` arrays.
-The parallelisation is done automatically using `dask`.
+The parallelization is done automatically using `dask`.

 .. doctest::